CharlieGPA40/QuDAP/README.md

 ## Requirements
 1. `QuDAP` is compatible with Python 3.10 or newer.
-2. Hardwares requirements:
+2. Hardware requirements:

    i).
-Physical Property Measurment System from Quantum Design.
+Physical Property Measurement System from Quantum Design.

    ii).
 GPIB cables, RS232, USB, or Ethernet.